Samzy10/Samzy10/README.md

 ### Hello, I'm Samuel Onuorah 👋

-- 🔭 I’m currently working on a Todo-List
+- 🔭 I’m currently working on a very interesting project
 - 🌱 I’m currently learning React.js
 - 👯 I’m looking to collaborate on React.js
 - 🤔 I’m looking for help with AWS